 - You started your own private limited company (“Ltd”) – in this case, you’re also a company director

 - You received shares in your employer’s company

-- or you bought shares of a public limited company (“Plc”) – for example, through a trading app like Freetrade or eToro.
+- You’ve bought shares in a public limited company (“Plc”) – for example, through a trading app like Freetrade or eToro.

-- if you’re in a business partnership.
-Partnerships are basically a way for self-employed people to work together.
-You’ll need to file a Self Assessment tax return both for yourself and the partnership, but you won’t have separate debts and assets.
+Partnerships are basically a way for sole traders to work together.
+Both you and your partner will need to file (separate) Self Assessment tax returns, but you won’t have separate debts and assets.

-- if you sell shares for a profit, you need to pay Capital Gains Tax (CGT) – but only if the profit is above the CGT allowance (£12,300 in the 2018/19 tax year)
+- If you sell shares for a profit, you need to pay Capital Gains Tax (CGT) – but only if the profit is above the CGT allowance (£12,300 in the 2020/21 tax year)

-- sometimes profits from selling your employer’s shares are also tax-free
+- Sometimes profits from selling your employer’s shares are tax-free

-- if you made a loss selling shares, you can “carry forward” that loss to the next year and claim it then.
-This way you can reduce your CGT next year
+- If you make a loss selling shares, you can “carry forward” that loss to the next year and claim it then

-- if you receive dividends from your shares, and these dividends are bigger than the Dividend Allowance (£2,000 currently), you also need to pay dividend tax on them.
+- If you earn dividends from your shares, and these dividends are worth more than the Dividend Allowance (currently £2,000), you also need to pay dividend tax on them